Table of Contents

 Getting Down to Business with Your Dental Facebook Page

-Is Your Dental Practice’s Facebook Socially Acceptable?
+Is Your Dental Practice’s Facebook Page Socially Acceptable?

-You have a Facebook account for your dental practice, but do you know what kind of content you should be […]
+You have a Dental Facebook account for your practice, but do you know what kind of content you should be […]

 Instagram, which is actually part of Facebook, is a more visual social media platform geared toward the under-35 crowd.
 Instagram is the place to share photos and short videos, making it a great choice for cosmetic dentists to show off before and after images.
 It’s also a great place to share quick educational videos to help your patients keep their teeth healthy.
 Instagram isn’t designed to link out to external content, like your website or blog, so you might want to focus your Instagram posts on branding more than lead generation.